prolifick1/assessment-2/README.md

 - Viewing the current video inventory for the store
 - Viewing a customer's current rented videos
   - customer *by id*
+  - each title should be listed separately (i.e. not displayed with slashes from the CSV file)
 - Adding a new customer
   - You should not have an initial list of video rentals assigned to a newly created customer
   - this should update the relavent CSV file(s)